JetBrains/youtrack-apps/packages/apps-tools/README.md

 Specify values for the `--host` and `--token` parameters to gain authorized access to YouTrack.

+### Verify

+`youtrack-app verify <dir> [--schema, --manifest]`

+This command verifies the app's `manifest.json` from the specified directory against the [YouTrack App JSON schema][json-schema].
+One can also specify the `--schema` parameter to provide a custom schema file and the `--manifest` parameter to specify a custom manifest file.
+When both `dir` and manifest are provided, the manifest file is used.

 ### Special Instructions for SSL Certificates

 If your YouTrack domain uses an SSL certificate that is issued by a known certificate authority, you can establish a